operation-mimir/operation-mimir.github.io/content/Ross Elementary Analysis/index.md

 ---
 title: "Ross, Kenneth A. (2013).
-Elementary Analysis: The Theory of Calculus"
+Elementary Analysis: The Theory of Calculus (2nd ed.)"
 tags:
   - real-analysis
   - calculus